 There are tons of elements that go into good web design.
 Some of the most essential components include colors and navigation.
 However there are so many other items to consider, such as images, videos and how site visitors can scroll through your site.

 Wix provides thousands of built-in design elements to meet these needs.
-You can utilize unique shapes and fonts, peruse professional images and videos, embed advanced scrolling effects and more.
+You can utilize unique shapes and fonts, peruse image optimization and professional videos, embed advanced scrolling effects and more.
 These design elements are what can take your site to the next level and ensure that you stand out from the crowd.

 Here we focus on some of the most fundamental web design elements: